-In the fund financial statements, governmental funds report reservations of fund balance for amounts that are not available for appropriation or are legally restricted by outside parties for use for a specific purpose.
-Designations of fund balance represent tentative management plans that are subject to change.
+In the fund financial statements, governmental funds report non spendable and restricted fund balance for amounts that are not available for appropriation or are legally restricted by outside parties for use for a specific purpose.
+Assignments of fund balance represent tentative management plans that are subject to change.